Spirit Airlines tells passenger who can’t fit into seat to stand

 And I agree with Anderson that standing on flights is a very bad idea.
 I have my own reasons.

 So what should Spirit have done?
-A flight attendant should have offered to switch Anderson’s son to a bulkhead or emergency exit row, which typically has more legroom.
-Failing that, the crew should have tried to upgrade him into a premium seat, which has 36 inches of seat pitch.
+A flight attendant should have offered to switch Anderson’s son to a bulkhead or emergency exit row, which typically offers more legroom.
+Failing that, the crew should have attempted to upgrade him into a premium seat with 36 inches of seat pitch.
 (By the way, that used to be the standard seat pitch before airline deregulation.)

 That might have cost Spirit a little revenue, but it would have generated a lot of goodwill.

 Is height a disability?
 Is weight a disability?
-Should airlines be required to accommodate passengers who are extra-tall or extra-heavy the same way they are currently required to accommodate people with other disabilities?
+Should airlines be required to provide accommodations for passengers who are extra-tall or extra-heavy in the same way they currently have to accommodate people with other disabilities?

 Spirit apparently thinks it shouldn’t.